CDThomas/drewthomas-dev/src/nvim/cheatsheet.md

 * `gu`: command to make text lowercase (ex: `guiw` to make current word lowercase)
 * `gU`: command to make text uppercase (ex: `gUiw` to make current word uppercase)
   * Handy for things like env var names
+* `:noh`: turns off highlighting until the next search.
+Useful for clearing highlighting after a search until the next one.